 - 1. In the web interface of FlexNet Manager Suite, navigate to Enterprise > Locations. - 2.
 In the Actions column of the Locations row, click the + icon.

 A new row appears, with editable fields for the Name and Description columns.

 3. Type new values in these two fields.

-For example, your first entry may be:
+For example, if you are using locations only for tracking IBM regions, your first entry may be: